Wollivan/SquadronLeader/README.md

 - Have everyone start with a max of 2 Health.
 - Designate a smaller playing area.
+- Allow players to gain more than 1 altitude per round.

 Feel free to experiment with the starting numbers, the original 4,3,3,2 is a guideline for balanced games, so going higher will change the game, but so long as each player has the same choices it SHOULD be fair.